ruimarnjr/ConsoleChase/README.md

 - As a shopper, I can **apply a discount code, received via email**, to **redeem discounts on purchases**.
 * **USER STORY**: Alert for Product Reviews
 - As a public user, I can **receive notifications** when other users comment on reviews or find them helpful.
-* **USER STORY**: Stay Informed and Connected
-- As a user, I can receive feedback and notifications for my actions to stay informed about the outcomes of my interactions with the platform.
-PS: Although there isn't a specific section for these discussions, users can interact using the comment section for each game.

 You can have access to the full Project page [here](https://github.com/users/ruimarnjr/projects/6/views/1).